 Transfer of Active Grants Policy

-The Transfer of Active Grants Policy ensures the decision-making principles applied during the assessment process are maintained throughout the life of a grant.
+The Transfer of Active Grants Policy provides clarity to OTF's approach to transferring active grants.
+It ensures the decision-making principles applied during the assessment process are maintained throughout the life of a grant.

 3.1 Transfer of an Active Grant

 In cases where a grantee organization can no longer deliver the program or activities funded by the grant, OTF will rescind the grant.

-3.2 Potential Administrative Transfers of an Active Grant
+3.2 Administrative Transfers of an Active Grant

 Types of administrative transfer which will not be considered: